moritzscheckenbach/KI_Training_Pipeline/README.md

     └── mask_rcnn.py
 ```

 The architecture should follow standard PyTorch conventions.
+That means labeld Bounding-Boxes are expected to be in the XYXY-Convention opposed to other conventions like those of COCO, YOLO, etc. For the exact composition of the "targets" consult the [Trainings Data](#trainings-data) structure.
 You can either:

 1. **Use existing PyTorch models** - Import and configure models directly from `torchvision.models` or other libraries like `timm`
 2. **Create custom architectures** - Implement your own model class by extending `torch.nn.Module` with the required forward pass implementation